QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 ------------------------------------------

-There is a difference between :ref:`named disposable qubes <user/reference/glossary:named disposable>` and :ref:`disposable templates <user/reference/glossary:disposable template>`.
+There is a difference between :term:`named disposable qubes <named disposable>` and :term:`disposable templates <disposable template>`.

 In a default QubesOS Installation, you would probably use the ‘whonix-ws-16-dvm’ disposable template to, for example, browse the Tor network with an disposable qube.
 Every time you start an application using this disposable template, a new disposable qube - named ``dispX`` (where X is a random number) starts.
 If you close the application window, the ``dispX`` qube shuts down and vanishes from your system.
 That is how disposable templates are used.